-The booming dining scene in the historic waterfront city of Alexandria, Virginia, just outside of Washington, D.C., continues to flourish with world champion barbecue, historic recipe beer, and chef-driven concepts with Asian flavors.
-Increasing trends in creative comfort food and in dessert and sweets spots wind through the city’s largely independent culinary scene, enticing those seeking a crave-worthy experience.
+The booming dining scene in the historic city of Alexandria, Virginia, just outside of Washington, D.C., continues to flourish with buzzworthy waterfront restaurants, specialty cocktails and cuisine, and chef-driven concepts from around the world.
+Increasing trends in creative street food, quick and casual spots and All-American meals wind through the city’s largely independent culinary scene, enticing those seeking a crave-worthy experience.

-We’ve rounded up the new and noteworthy restaurants in the Port City to keep you in the know of the most buzz-worthy food spots in Alexandria.
+We’ve rounded up the new and noteworthy restaurants in Old Town and beyond to keep you in the know of the most buzzworthy food spots in Alexandria.

 Image Credit: M. Enriquez for Visit Alexandria

-Old House comes from husband and wife chef duo Ivan and Amela Svalina, and will feature traditional German fare including and a variety of German pastries and desserts as well as beer, opening spring 2017.
+Old House Cosmopolitan Grill comes from husband and wife chef duo Ivan and Amela Svalina, the couple behind the highly rated Cosmopolitan Grill in the Fairfax section of Alexandria.
+Old House will feature traditional German fare including a variety of German pastries and desserts as well as beer, with an opening expected in 2018.

 On the Waterfront

 The newest addition to Alexandria’s list of waterfront restaurants is Hummingbird, opened in July 2017 at the new Hotel Indigo Old Town Alexandria.
 From celebrated chef Cathal Armstrong, Hummingbird focuses on locally-sourced seafood and seasonal ingredients and includes Potomac River views from the dining room and outdoor patio.
 The new spot has already earned high praise from The Washington Post and locals alike for dishes like the seared octopus with baby tomatoes, Castelvetrano olives, capers, black garlic puree, lemon vinaigrette and herb oil and the seared red snapper filet, “veracruz” style with stewed tomatoes, capers, olives and roasted pearl onions.